Dare Wilson: Second World War

+Post-WWII

 In October 1945, he was posted to the Palestine and was appointed officer commanding a squadron of the 6th Airborne Armoured Reconnaissance Regiment.
 He was promoted to captain on 1 July 1946.
 He then worked in the headquarters of the 6th Airborne Division.
 Near the end of the British Mandate, he commanded a company of the 1st Battalion, Parachute Regiment.
 The Mandate ended in 1948 and he returned to the United Kingdom.
 He was then commissioned to write a history of 6th Airborne Division in Palestine from 1945 to 1948 which was published under the title Cordon and Search.
 After completing the book, he was posted to Germany where he once more commanded a company of the 1st Battalion, Parachute Regiment.

 Honours and decorations

 On 19 April 1945, Wilson was awarded the Military Cross (MC) 'in recognition of gallant and distinguished services in North West Europe'.
 It was awarded for his actions while leading a patrol across the River Maas, near Nijmegen, Netherlands, on the night of 27 January 1945.
 They had been ordered to take an enemy soldier prisoner and bring him back across the river for interrogation.
-However, they found themselves under attack and out numbered.
+However, they found themselves under attack and outnumbered.
 Wilson led the defence and after an hour-long skirmish, they had defeated the enemy and taken three prisoners with no casualties on the Allied side.

 He was mentioned in despatches on 14 February 1946 'in recognition of gallant and distinguished services in the field'.
 He was awarded a number of medals for service during World War II; the 1939–45 Star, the Italy Star, the France and Germany Star, the Defence Medal, and the War Medal 1939–1945.

 On 7 January 1949, he was appointed Member of the Order of the British Empire (MBE) 'in recognition of gallant and distinguished services in Palestine during the period 27 March 1946 and 26 September 1946'.
 He was also awarded the General Service Medal with Palestine 1945–48 clasp.